Join the Resistance! Subscribe by email (click this link)

 Similarly, if you notice a neighbor staring at you from their window or yard, smile and wave at them.
 This will let them know their behavior has been noticed.

 5) Practice OPSEC.
 OPSEC, or operational security, is mostly about taking commonsense measures to protect your privacy.
 Shred sensitive documents (receipts, bills, etc.) before throwing them away.
 Keep your curtains or blinds closed at night and when your not at home.
 Collect your mail from the mailbox as soon as possible.
 Don't have loud conversations of a personal nature within earshot of your neighbors (keep those conversations indoors).
+A "yip-yip" dog is great fore alerting you when someone is sneaking around.

 Talk to your kids about not answering certain types of questions from neighbors (and teachers, coaches, scout leaders, etc.).
 If a neighbor asks them something that is out-of-bounds, have them simply reply "I don't know.
-You'll have to ask my parents about that.
+You'll have to ask my parents about that."

 6) Keep your house doors, car doors, garage, outbuildings, and fence gates locked.
 You can even get a lockable mailbox, if that is a concern.
 Just remember, locks don't work if you don't lock them.

+7) Install privacy barriers.
+Put up a fence to keep people off your property.
 Post a No Trespassing sign.
 Get a dog to further discourage trespassers.
 Put up a privacy fence to block snooping eyes.
 Plant roses or other thorny plants outside your windows.

 8) Live in an apartment?
 Your options may be limited, but you still have some: Put up blackout curtains or blinds, and keep them closed to block peepers.
 Always keep your door locked, even when you're home.
 Get a small yip-yip dog and they'll let you know when someone is snooping outside your door or windows.
 Don't talk too loudly when discussing personal matters, even when you are inside.
 Keep your WiFi secured with a hard-to-guess password.
 Document any problems you are having with neighbors, then let the landlord or building manager know about it.